2022 City of Fayetteville and Fayetteville Public Works Commission Disparity Study

 GSPC also desires the feedback of organizations that speak for the local business community.
 Local business, civic, and trade organizations may be contacted to participate.
 If you desire to meet with GSPC to discuss your organizations perspective or relevant experience(s) working with Fayetteville, contact us at firstname.lastname@example.org or email@example.com.
 We would greatly appreciate it if organizations would assist us in notifying local firms about our meetings.

 Anecdotal interviews are one-on-one interviews with business owners to discuss their experiences doing business with Fayetteville or navigating business development in the region.

 Survey of Business Owners

-GSPC will be conducting a Survey of Business Owners to understand the experiences of firms in Fayetteville’s marketplace in doing business both with and in the City and PWC.
-All firms in the marketplace are invited to take the survey which will be sent out in Winter 2021.
-If you do not receive a survey directly, it will be posted on the website and you will be able to access it here.
+GSPC is conducting a Survey of Business Owners to better understand the experiences of firms in Fayetteville’s marketplace in doing business both with and in the City and PWC.
+All firms are invited to take the survey, which was sent out in December of 2021.
+If you did not receive the survey directly, you can access it by clicking here.

 For those who are not contacted to participate in an interview or focus group, are unavailable, or are generally uncomfortable providing public testimony, you may email us anytime with anecdotal comments or questions at firstname.lastname@example.org or email@example.com.

-The public hearings are an opportunity for businesses and other community members to go on the record with their comments about doing business with Fayetteville, or its marketplace.
-All comments will become part of the public record and will be included in the Study analysis.
-The public hearings will be held in October-November 2021.
+We held public hearings as an opportunity for businesses and other community members to go on the record with their comments about doing business with the City of Fayetteville and Fayetteville PWC or its marketplace.
+All comments are part of the public record and will be included in the Study analysis.

 GSPC invites a small group of diverse firms to provide their view of doing business with Fayetteville, attempting to business with the Fayetteville, or explaining why they have not attempted to do business with the Fayetteville, in a discussion setting.
 Firms are chosen at random from each ethnicity and gender group of the Study.